“It is not the strongest of the species that survives, nor the most intelligent; it is the one that is most adaptable to change. ~ Charles Darwin

 To build Strategic Agility, it is necessary to build a participative organization.
 Coming next month, more about participative organizations and what is needed to sustain them.

 Thanks for stopping by.
-Sign up on this site to receive my trends & top reads newsletter (every two months.)
-As always, your comments enrich the conversation for us all.
+Sign up on this site to receive my trends & top reads newsletter (once a months.)
+As always, on-topic comments are very welcome!

 This work is licensed under a Creative Commons